sftpgo/docs/docs/config-file.md

 - `cookie_lifetime`, integer.
 Defines the duration in minutes for WebAdmin and WebClient cookies.
 Cookies are automatically refreshed if there is user activity and the maximum duration is 12 hours.
 An invalid value is silently ignored.
 Maximum allowed value `720`, default: `20`.
 - `share_cookie_lifetime`, integer.
 Defines the duration in minutes for public sharing cookies.
 An invalid value is silently ignored.
 Maximum allowed value `720`, default: `120`.
 - `jwt_lifetime`, integer.
 Defines the duration in minutes for REST API tokens.
 An invalid value is silently ignored.
 Maximum allowed value `720`, default: `20`.
+- `wopi_token_lifetime`, integer.
+Defines the duration in minutes for WOPI access tokens.
+An invalid value is silently ignored.
+Maximum allowed value `720`, default: `360`.
 - `max_upload_file_size`, integer.
 Defines the maximum request body size, in bytes, for Web Client/API HTTP upload requests. `0` means no limit.
 Default: `0`.
 - `cors` struct containing CORS configuration.
 SFTPGo uses [Go CORS handler](https://github.com/rs/cors){:target="_blank"}, please refer to upstream documentation for fields meaning and their default values.
   - `enabled`, boolean, set to `true` to enable CORS.